Masala Omelette

-I have a secret ingredient to make this Indian omelette super fluffy, and that is milk.
-Adding a little milk while whisking the eggs makes this omelet super fluffy and soft.
+I also have a secret ingredient to make this Indian omelette super fluffy: milk.
+Adding milk while whisking the eggs makes this omelet super fluffy and soft.

 Ingredients

-This simple Indian version of omelette has eggs, red onions, tomatoes, green chillies, milk, salt, cilantro (fresh coriander leaves), turmeric powder, and red chili powder.
+This simple Indian omelet has eggs, red onions, tomatoes, green chilies, milk, salt, cilantro (fresh coriander leaves), turmeric powder, and red chili powder.

-I have added onions and tomatoes to the recipe, but you can go ahead and add vegetables of your choice to make it even more nutritious and filling.
-Carrots, bell peppers, green beans, spinach, spring onions, and mushrooms work great.
+I have added only onions and tomatoes to the recipe, but you can also add more vegetables of your choice to make it even more nutritious and filling.
+Carrots, bell peppers, green beans, spinach, spring onion, and mushrooms work great.

-Adding a little milk to the eggs makes the softest, lightest, and fluffiest omelette.
+Adding milk to the eggs makes the softest, lightest, and fluffiest omelette.
 Do try this trick.

-Try adding some homemade Chaat Masala or Pav Bhaji Masala to this recipe to perk it up.
+Add some garam masala powder, Chaat Masala Powder or Pav Bhaji Masala to this recipe to perk it up.

 Skip adding red chili powder for a bright yellow omelet.

-I used Indian green chilies.
-If they are not available, you can use Thai green chilies, Serrano peppers, or jalapeno peppers.
+I used Indian green chillies.
+You can use Thai green chilies, Serrano peppers, or jalapeno peppers.

-Adjust the green chili peppers as per the spice level you need.
-You can even skip adding them if making it for your kid’s breakfast.
+Adjust the green chili peppers to your desired spice level.
+You can skip adding them if you’re making it for your kid’s breakfast.

 How To Make Indian Omelette